York County Children's Advocacy Center - What Services We Provide

 York County Office of Children Youth & Families

-social workers have the primary mandate of ensuring the safety of children in an environment free from abuse and neglect, while preserving family life when possible.
-York County Office of Children Youth & Families is able to provide on-going support to families when necessary.
+while preserving family life when possible.
+York County Office of Children Youth & Families is able

 Mental Health Consultants

-therapists from the Victim Assistance Center, a program of the YWCA, and case managers from York/Adams Mental Health and Mental Retardation assist the team in identifying services that will be helpful for the child and family.
+a program of the YWCA, and case managers from York/Adams Mental Health and

 Medical Providers

-specially-trained Sexual Assault Forensic Examiners (SAFE) are available at the Children's Advocacy Center and York Hospital to conduct medical evaluations, consult with families and collect forensic evidence when needed.
+(SAFE) are available at the Children's Advocacy Center and York Hospital to

 Services Provided by the York County Children's Advocacy Center